 To request a reservation: Fax the reservation form to +49 89 237 037 05.

 One of the largest of all the tents is 5,000 inside and another 2,800 in the beer garden.
-In a family-friendly tent, sprogs under twelve can pour their lemonade from a lemonade fountain in the beer garden.
+In a family-friendly tent, sprogs under twelve can pour lemonade from a lemonade fountain in the beer garden.
 And, sprog size toilets are provided.

 A trendy tent.
 This tent is famous for the blue sky and white clouds, often used in promotional photos.
 Weather permitting, the tent ceiling can be opened.
 This tent holds open seats that are available on a first-come, first-serve basis.